Teekay-bee/TITANIC-SURVIVAL-ANALYSIS/README.md

 ## 🧹 Data Cleaning & Transformation

-All cleaning was performed in **Microsoft Excel Power Query (Get & Transform)**.
-Every transformation is logged as an *Applied Step* in the workbook for full reproducibility.
+All cleaning was performed in **Microsoft Excel.

 ### Missing Value Treatment